Marzen House: Description

-History and Context
+History and context

-Marzen House or the Big Meadows Ranch House is one of the most spectacular residences of central Nevada built in the late 1800s.
-Unlike other ranch houses which were simple and merely functional, the Big Meadows Ranch House was an exceptionally designed work of architecture.
-It is very spacious and elegant as well.
+Marzen House, or the Big Meadows Ranch House was built in the1800s.
 The description notifies that Colonel Joseph Marzen was a very thriving rancher in Nevada.

 Coming to Nevada in 1863, Mr. Marzen started the trade of butcher in Virginia City.
 He first visited the Lovelock Valley in 1873, he brought in thousands of cattle during his visit.
 After around 2 years, he returned to the Lovelock Valley to build a house there and so he bought land in the area of Big Meadows.
 Using the close by Humboldt River, Mr. Marzen irrigated the land for wheat cultivation.
 He constructed the most striking house in the Lovelock Valley as his residence concurrently.
 The ownership of the ranch house has been changed many times after Colonel Joseph Marzen.
 The later possessors were well-known people like Louis Aloys Friedman, the Baldwin estate, and Raymond Lewis Knisley.

 After the Big Meadows Ranch House was listed on the National Register of Historic Places, the empty house was shifted to the edge of the Big Meadow Ranch from its first position so that it could be used as a museum.
 Currently, it is accessible to the public and it is still in its rural setting at Lovelock Valley.
 The initial landscape has been revived with a lawn outlined by a number of trees.